mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 Beaked monkeys typically weigh 2 to 3 kilograms and measure 60-
-centimetres in length, half of which is generally taken up by the tail.
+centimeters in length, half of which is generally taken up by the tail.
 Tails
 are sometimes bobbed on animals kept aboard spacecraft.
 Beakers are
 covered by short fur, most commonly brown or grey.
 Black is rare, and
 white extremely so (roll 2D for 2-7 brown, 8-10 grey, 11 black and 12 white).